MehulYadav22/DSA/README.md

-# DSA
-In this repositiory I will be sharing some commonly asked DSA programms of linked list.
+In this repository, I will be sharing some commonly asked DSA programs of the linked list.